 Many a landlord has suffered the financial impact of a poorly selected tenant.
 Whilst full tenant investigations will not always be 100%, you can gather a lot of information about the intended business and their activities, and thereby minimise mistakes in leasing the vacant space.

-- Understand just who you are dealing with as a tenant contact and make sure they are the person in charge or the decision maker for the tenant business.
+- CONTACT PERSON: Understand just who you are dealing with as a tenant contact and make sure they are the person in charge or the decision maker for the tenant business.

-- With retail shops it is not unusual to be negotiating with the smaller family businesses from the perspective of leasing and occupation.
-On that basis find out what they have been doing elsewhere, where they have come from, and the experience that they have within their retail product or service.
+- BIG OR SMALL: With retail shops, it is not unusual to be negotiating with the smaller family businesses from the perspective of leasing and occupation.
+On that basis find out what they have been doing elsewhere, where they have come from, and the experience that they have in their retail product or service.

-- Ask to see their business plan.
+- PLAN OF BUSINESS: Ask to see their business plan.
 There should be some substance to the plan with due regard for sales, resources, product, and customer base.
-Also understand how they intend to market their offerings to the local customers.
+Also, understand how they intend to market their offerings to the local customers.

-- How will they fit into the existing tenant mix?
-That question will be very relevant when it comes to leasing a vacant shop in a shopping center.
+- EXISTING LOCATION: How will they fit into the existing tenant mix?
+That question will be very relevant when it comes to leasing a vacant shop in a shopping centre.
 Balance new tenants into the clusters of existing tenants.
 Watch out for permitted uses that are existing now in lease documentation, and any exclusivity clauses that may require caution or avoidance.

-- Many landlords in retail properties prefer not to give options to renew the lease term.
-This decision is made at the time of lease negotiation, and whilst it may not suit some tenants, the fact of the matter is that a lease option in a retail shopping center will restrict changes to the tenant mix.
+- OPTION OR NOT?: Many landlords in retail properties prefer not to give options to renew the lease term.
+This decision is made at the time of lease negotiation, and whilst it may not suit some tenants, the fact of the matter is that a lease option in a retail shopping centre will restrict changes to the tenant mix.

-From these facts you have some things to work with and consider in leasing your retail shop.
+From these facts, you have some things to work with and consider leasing your retail shop.
 Check all the targets for the landlord before the lease negotiation starts.